 The towel will catch this liquid so it doesn't all fall on your cake.
 This is the best way to prevent a soggy cake when making it in the crock pot!

 Step 5: Turn the slow cooker on low and cook the cake for 2 to 2 ½ hours.
-My slow cooker is a big oval and so the cake is more shallow than it would be if you are using a circular, deeper model slow cooker.
+My slow cooker is a big oval, so the cake is more shallow than it would be if you are using a circular, deeper model slow cooker.
 This means your cooking time will vary depending on the shape of your slow cooker and how thick your cake is.

 Step 6: Carefully remove the lid and towel.
 This is what your lava cake will look like when it is cooked.